 When blood is allowed to clot, several plasma proteins contribute in forming the matrix of the clot.
 The resulting solution, lacking fibrinogen, fibrin, and several clotting factors, is known as serum.
-Most clinical chemical determinations are made on serum rather than plasma.
+Most clinical determinations are made on serum rather than plasma.

-Normal plasma contains as much as 62 - 82 g/l of protein.
-Of this, 52-60% is albumin, the rest is composed of a mixture of globulins.
+Normal plasma contain as much as 63-80 g/L of protein.
+Of this, 53-65% is albumin, the rest is composed of a mixture of globulins.
 Most plasma proteins are synthesized in the liver.
-However, the gama-globulins are synthesized by a class of lymphocytes known as plasma cells.
+However, the gamma-globulins are synthesized by a class of lymphocytes known as plasma cells.
 More than 80% of the total hepatocyte proteosynthesis is directed for export into plasma.
-Therefore one of the hallmarks of severe liver disease is an abnormality, usually a decrease, in one or more of the plasma proteins.
+Therefore one of the hallmarks of severe liver disease in an abnormality, usually a decrease, in one or more plasma proteins.

-The principal functions of plasma proteins are the generation of an intravascullar colloid osmotic pressure (albumin), specific and nonspecific transport, defence (circulating antibodies), coagulation and fibrinolysis, and the availability of certain enzymes and/or their precursors.
+The principal function of plasma proteins are the generation of an intravascular colloid osmotic pressure (mainly albumin), specific and nonspecific transport, defence (circulating antibodies), coagulation and fibrinolysis, and availability of certain enzymes and/or their precursors.

-Serum proteins are usually separated by zone electrophoresis on media such as cellulose acetate into five main arbitrary classes in the order of mobility.
-Most clinical elfo analyses are carried out with a barbital buffer of pH about 8.6.
-At this pH all normal serum proteins are negatively charged and migrate toward the anode of the electrophoresis cell: the highest negative charge and thus the highest anodal mobility shows albumin (pI = 4.8), the gama-globulins are the least negatively charged.
-The quantification of the individual classes of plasma proteins following electrophores involves staining and densitometric scanning.
+Serum proteins are usually separated by zone electrophoresis on media, such as cellulose acetate or agarose gel, into five main arbitrary classes in the order of mobility.
+Most clinical electrophoretic analysis are carried with a barbital buffer of pH about 8.6.
+At this pH all normal serum proteins are negatively charged and migrate toward the anode of the electrophoretic cell.
+The highest negative charge and thus the highest anodal mobility shows albumin (pI = 4.8), the gamma-globulins are the least negatively charged.
+The quantification of the individual classes of plasma proteins following electrophoresis involves staining and densitometric scanning.

-Individual proteins may be measured accurately and specifically by various immunotechniques.
-In the Mancini radial immunodiffusion, serum diffuses from a cup cut into agar gel containing a specific antiserum, and the radius of the resulting precipitation zone is proportional to the protein concentrations.
-In electroimmunoassay, after separation by simple elecrophoresis, a second elfo causes the separated proteins to pass into a sheet of gel containing anti-whole-human serum antiserum.
+Individual proteins may be measured accurately and specifically by various immunotechniques, such as immunodiffusion, immunoelectrophoresis, immunofixation, enzyme immunoassays, immunoblots etc. In the Mancini radial immunodiffusion, serum diffuses from a cup cut into agar gel containing a specific antiserum, and the radius of the resulting precipitation zone is proportional to the protein concentrations.
+In immunoelectrophoresis, after separation by simple electrophoresis, a second electrophoresis causes the separated protein to pass into a sheet of gel containing anti-whole-human serum antiserum.
 The proteins are precipitated with their specific antibodies, and the area under each protein peak is directly proportional to the concentration of that protein.
-These (and other) techniques can be used to estimate any of the 13 most abundant proteins as well as the other 20 or so important plasma proteins whose concentration is too low to detected by zone electrophoresis.
+These (and other) techniques can be used to estimate any of the most abundant proteins as well as other important plasma proteins whose concentration is too low to be detected by zone electrophoresis.